privatezero/Resume/README.md

 * "Expanding Access Through Music: The Adrian Cowell Films and Research Collection." _Poster_.
 AMIA Annual Conference 2015.
 Portland, OR.
 11/19/2015.
 * "Odds and Sods: The Hidden Music of the Adrian Cowell Films and Research Collection."
 Fifty Years of Opium and Conflict in the Shan State of Burma: A Visual Retrospective.
 Seattle, WA.
 5/30/2015.
 * "Odds and Sods: The Hidden Music of the Adrian Cowell Films and Research Collection."
 Pacific Northwest Music Librarians Association.
 Eugene, OR.
 5/5/2015
 * "Media Archives and Japan Studies Time Based Media.
-UW Libraries Japanologists’ Colloquium."
+UW Libraries Japanologists' Colloquium."
 Seattle, WA.
 2/2/2015

 ###Grants
 ---